-The Sheffield Health and Social Care NHS Foundation Trust ("the Trust") is a public benefit corporation which was established under the 2006 Act on [insert date], subject to its Constitution and Terms of Authorisation.
+The Sheffield Health and Social Care NHS Foundation Trust ("the Trust") is a public benefit corporation which was established under the 2006 Actand subsequent Acts on [insert date], subject to its Constitution and Terms of Authorisation.

-The place of business of the Trust is Fulwood House, Old Fulwood Road, Sheffield S10 3TH.
+The place of business of the Trust is Fulwood House, Old Fulwood Road, Sheffield S10 3THCentre Court, Atlas Way, Sheffield, S4 7QQ.

-NHS Foundation Trusts are governed by a regulatory framework that confers the functions of the Trust and comprises the 2006 Act, the Constitution and the Terms of Authorisation.
+NHS Foundation Trusts are governed by a regulatory framework that confers the functions of the Trust and comprises the 2006 Act as amended, the Constitution and the Terms of Authorisation.
 The powers of the Trust are set out in the 2006 Act subject to any restrictions in the Terms of Authorisation.